 They believe that employees are powerless against their size.
 They are wrong.

-As attorneys, we have the ability to hold companies accountable on behalf of our clients when they break the law.
-We help those who have hurt by these wrongful, and often illegal, work practices.
-Our role is to seek a fair resolution for our clients, which may consist of stopping continuing illegal practices, full and fair compensation, job reinstatement, or other corrective action.
+As an attorney, I have the ability to hold companies accountable on behalf of my clients when they break the law.
+I help those who have hurt by these wrongful, and often illegal, work practices.
+My role is to seek a fair resolution for my clients, which may consist of stopping continuing illegal practices, full and fair compensation, job reinstatement, or other corrective action.

-Our clients typically include managers, skilled workers, senior executives, professionals, and classes of workers who have been harmed by wrongful discrimination or unlawful employment practices.
-We have sued, and won, against some of the largest companies in Seattle.
+My clients typically include managers, skilled workers, senior executives, professionals, and classes of workers who have been harmed by wrongful discrimination or unlawful employment practices.
+I have sued, and won, against some of the largest companies in Seattle.

-When harm has occurred, we work with clients to identify the best solution for them, which may or may not include litigation.
-Then, we work tenaciously on their behalf in attempting to achieve their goals.
-If litigation is to be pursued, our focus is on achieving a full and complete win for our clients.
+When harm has occurred, I work with clients to identify the best solution for them, which may or may not include litigation.
+Then, I work tenaciously on their behalf in attempting to achieve their goals.
+If litigation is to be pursued, my focus is on achieving a full and complete win for our clients.

 Bar Admissions and Professional Affiliations

 - Eagle and Employment Law Section Member